-The artistic residence of the winners of the competition QUANTE ITALIE?, which was promoted by Artissima and Torino Social Impact, started on September 1, 2020.
+The artistic residence of the winners of the competition QUANTE ITALIE?, which was promoted by Artissima and Torino Social Impact, started on September 1st and ended on Septemeber 30th.

 Last May, the Torino Social Impact Art Award – The prize conceived by Artissima and Torino Social Impact and addressed to emerging talents with a multicultural and migratory background – announced the two winners of the call for artistic residence: Caterina Erica Shanta (Germany, 1986) and Liryc Dela Cruz (Philippines, 1992).

-The two young talents selected will have the opportunity to be in residence in Torino for one month to produce a new video work that involves reflections on the theme of “How Many Italies?”, the title and focus of this first edition of the Torino Social Impact Art Award.
+The two young talents selected had the opportunity to be in residence in Torino for one month to produce a new video work that involves reflections on the theme of “How Many Italies?”, the title and focus of this first edition of the Torino Social Impact Art Award.

 “How many Italies?” invites the young winners to contribute to the transformation of social perceptions on particularly urgent issues, examining life stories considered “distant” to investigate themes such as identity and cooperation, relying on their own multicultural background and personal, faceted and innovative viewpoints, through constant and productive interaction with the context and stimuli of the city of Torino.